SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_VSAT/VSAT_components.md

 The VSAT EPM Solution uses the following Automation scripts:

-- **VerSatOnReportAutomation**: Automation script in charge of updating and triggering the logic to keep RDS tables updated and synchronized across all DMAs.
+- **VerSatOnReportAutomation**: Automation script in charge of updating and triggering the logic to keep RDS tables updated and synchronized across all DMAs (*Config Entry Subscribers*, *Entity Subscribers*, *KPI Entry Subscribers*, and *DCAT Profiles*).

   This Automation script is dependent on the following protocols: